Generalized Holographic Reduced Representations: Overview of GHRR

 We define the similarity between two hypervectors as

 It can be seen that for $m=1$, this similarity is exactly that for FHRR.
 Note that after bundling, the matrix entries need not be unitary.
-However, we still require that base hypervectors be unitary such that they are similar to themselves under the similarity defined in Eq.~\ref{eq:sim}.
+However, we still require that base hypervectors be unitary such that (1) they are similar to themselves under the similarity defined in Eq.~\ref{eq:sim}, and (2) the base hypervectors and their fractional power are norm-preserving with respect to binding~\cite{fradyComputingFunctionsUsing2022}.
 Figure \ref{fig:ghrr-overview} provides an overview of and comparison between GHRR and FHRR.